ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 mvn -PautoInstallBundle clean install
 ```

-If installed successfully, you can view this in Apache Felix Console or System Console at - http://<host>:<port>/system/console/bundles.
-[Read more](http://localhost:8000/aem/day-03-aem-consoles/#felix-console).
+If installed successfully, you can view this in Apache Felix Console or System Console at — http://<host>:<port>/system/console/bundles.
+[Read more](http://redquark.org/aem/day-03-aem-consoles/#felix-console).

 ### ui.apps
 This module contains all the rendering code which includes — HTL (Sightly scripts), JavaScript, CSS (normally in the form of clientlibs).
-The components (building blocks of web pages) also lie here.
+The page components (building blocks of web pages) also reside here.
 Along with these, we have our templates, OSGi configurations as well.

-This module also contain Java code, but this practice is rarely used.
+This module also contains Java code, but this practice is rarely used.
 As a rule of thumb, all Java code goes into the **core** module and all rendering code goes into **ui.apps** module.

 This module stores our project structure that is present in the ```/apps``` in [JCR (or CRXDE)](https://redquark.org/aem/day-03-aem-consoles/#crxde).
 This lets us store our code easily in version control.